 Here are some fun stats based on the figures pictured on this page!

-Out of 80 figures released 26 were exclusives, which shows a focus of 32.50% on exclusives and 67.50% on regularly available figures.
+Out of 81 figures released 27 were exclusives, which shows a focus of 33.33% on exclusives and 66.67% on regularly available figures.
 Retail stores which sold exclusive Star Wars figures included Entertainment Earth, Kohl's, Target, Toys'R'Us and Walmart.
+One or more figures were also sold at a variety of stores outside of the United States.